Allen-piexl/Quack/README.md

-# This repo is used for the ICML 2024.
+# This repo is used for the NeurIPS 2024.